Greenbelt Land

 Points to Consider

-The main areas of consideration when tackling alterations within a Conservation Area whether in the Green Belt or not are:
+These are the main areas of consideration when tackling alterations within a Conservation Area, whether its in the Green Belt or not:

-• High Quality design is crucial in demonstration suitability for change.
+- High Quality design is crucial to demonstrate suitability for change.

-• Justification of why the change maintains and/or enhances the designated heritage asset must be provided; providing the design is of high quality, this should be relatively straightforward.
+- Justify why the change maintains and/or enhances the designated heritage asset; providing the design is of high quality, this should be relatively straightforward.

 What are the Regulations for Building on Green Belt Land

-Building within the Green Belt is generally restricted and must meet exceptions set out within the National Planning Policy Framework and the local planning departments Local Plan.
+Building within the Green Belt is generally restricted and needs to meet exceptions set out within the National Planning Policy Framework and the local planning departments Local Plan.
 Development outside of these exceptions must comprise of very special circumstances to gain planning permission.

 New developments and extensions within the Green Belt must consider the context and how they will fit in with the natural surroundings, and improve the setting visually and environmentally.

 Maintaining and if possible improving openness within the Green Belt is crucial.
-Openness is considered even on plots which are not seen from public vantage points.
-Having a clear understanding of what openness can be achieved, is a key component on selecting a design team for your project.
+Openness is considered even on plots which are not seen from public vantage points, and having a clear understanding of what openness can be achieved, is a key component on selecting a design team for your project.

 A combination of meeting an exception to development, and it comprising of a very special circumstance, can result in the best of developments which create the most diverse and interesting of properties.
 After all, living within the Green Belt is special and as such so should your home.